Nexfinity/CakeyBot-Wiki/en/feature/counting.md

 # Overview
 **Counting Game** lets your members work together to count upward as a group in a dedicated channel.
 One person posts a number, the next person continues the count, and so on — if someone breaks the count, what happens next depends on how you've configured the feature.

-> Counting Game is configured entirely through the [web dashboard](https://cakey.bot/dashboard) — there is no slash command for it.
+> Counting Game is configured entirely through the [web dashboard](https://cakey.bot/dashboard).
+The `/counting` slash command lets members check the game's current state, stats, and break role info from within Discord.
 {.is-info}

 # Accessing Counting Game Settings